Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/README.md

 # AMDC DAC Expansion Board

-The DAC expansion board is an accessory for the AMDC Rev D which provides 8 analog outputs (+- 10V differential output).
+The DAC expansion board is an accessory for the AMDC Rev D which provides 8 analog outputs (+- 10V output).
 The expansion board plugs into the AMDC via the Power Stack or IsoSPI interfaces.

 ## Documentation